bartkemps/tring/README.md

 ## License

-This library is licensed under [Your License].
-See the LICENSE file for details.
+This library is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.